 The latest on EU Exit

 This is a positive outcome.
-As LeasePlan and the wider leasing industry have long argued, a no-deal Brexit would have been bad for fleets and motorists – not least because it would have resulted in import tariffs and delivery delays for new vehicles.
+As LeasePlan and the wider leasing industry have long argued, a no-deal Brexit would have been bad for fleets and motorists – not least because it would have resulted in import tariffs and significant delivery delays for new vehicles.
 There will now be no tariffs to be passed on to consumers in the form of higher list prices.

 What does the motor industry think about the deal?